cif95/voyaiger/README.md

 # voyAIger

-voyAIger is a web app that displays a travel itinerary based on filters set by the user.
+voyAIger is a travel itinerary generator, AI-powered.
+User can select multiple filters to get a tailored result.

 ## Live Demo